-Not an AGA member?
-Submit a completed membership application with your course registration and pay the AGA member rate — a $200 savings!
-This savings alone almost pays for membership ($215).
+Submit a completed membership application with your course registration and pay the AGA member rate.

 Course Refund Policy

-Make your reservation by calling the number provided above.
-Be sure to mention that you are attending the Principles of Gastroenterology for the Nurse Practitioner and Physician Assistant to receive the discounted rate.
-Individual reservations require a credit card guarantee.
-One night's room and tax will be charged if guest cancels after 3 p.m., 72 hours prior to arrival date.
+Make your reservation online or by calling the number provided above.
+Be sure to mention that you are attending Principles of Gastroenterology for the Nurse Practitioner and Physician Assistant (group code LV7) to receive the discounted rate.
+Individual reservations require a credit card to guarantee room.
+Hotel deposit is refundable if reservation is cancelled 72 hours prior to scheduled arrival.